CSRD

 Stakeholder engagement in CSRD: 2 approaches

-2. Documenting and Reporting (two months prior)
+2. Documenting and Reporting Insights (2 months in advance)

-The Stakeholder Engagement Method significantly impacts both the quality of the results and the time required for the engagement process.
+The Stakeholder Engagement method significantly impacts both the quality of the results and the time required for the engagement process.
 Choosing the appropriate method depends greatly on the specific circumstances of the company.
 Possible methods include surveys, interviews, workshops, or assemblies.

 • Interviews, on the other hand, can be an effective method for obtaining detailed and informed responses.
 They help build trust with stakeholders and provide room for uncovering unexpected insights.

-5. Prioritising Stakeholders (1.5 months prior)
+5. Prioritising Stakeholders (1.5 months in advance)

 • Stakeholder Relationship: The nature and strength of the relationship between the stakeholder and the company.